kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## AI as Decision Support

-Models advise rather than decide.
+Models advise rather than decide
-Humans retain authority.
+Humans retain authority
 Oversight reduces risk

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.